Contact:

 Psychoanalytic and Philosophical Counselor

 Allen Jones, Ph.D. is a psychoanalytic counselor who works with adults, children, and couples.
-In addition to his role as a psychoanalytic counselor, Dr. Jones has taught college-level philosophy and ethics for more than a decade.
+In addition to his role as a psychoanalytic counselor, Dr. Jones has taught college-level philosophy, ethics and logic since 2004.

 Dr. Jones offers help with relationships, work, and self-understanding.
 The clients with whom he works are often creative and interested in becoming more productive, while finding richness in their lives.
 He helps his clients overcome anxiety, depression, procrastination and trauma.
 He can also assist with improving motivation and performance in competitive sports.
 With training in numerous modalities including psychoanalysis, philosophical counseling and meditation, Dr. Jones tailors the assistance that he gives to the individual.